clusternet/website/content/en/docs/tutorials/cluster-management/visiting-child-clusters-with-rbac/visit-child-clusters-with-curl.md

 weight: 2
 ---

+Before moving forward, please follow [this guide](/docs/configuration/aggregator-forwarding-redirect/) to make sure that redirecting requests by `clusternet-hub` are supported in your parent cluster.

 Below is a simple snippet to show how to list namespaces in a child cluster with `curl`.

 ```bash